carlkidcrypto/purpleair_api/docs/html/_sources/index.rst.txt

 ..
-PurpleAir Data Logger(s) documentation master file, created by sphinx-quickstart on Mon Sep 12 21:26:27 2022.
+PurpleAir API documentation master file, created by sphinx-quickstart on Mon Sep 12 21:26:27 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to PurpleAir Data Logger(s)'s documentation!
+Welcome to PurpleAirAPI's documentation!
 ====================================================

 .. toctree::